AlgorithmicGames/.github/profile/README.md

 The development environment also includes some extra dials and features to help with quality assurance.

 #### Participant
 Participant's URLs can be written in different forms.
-An _ordinary_ URL is interpreted in the default sealed sandbox, but URLs that starts with a question mark (`?`) is executed as plain javascript and can be debugged by the javascript [`debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) command.
+An _ordinary_ URL is interpreted in the default sealed sandbox, but URLs that starts with a question mark (`?`) is executed in the browser and can be debugged by the javascript's [`debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) command.
+Be aware that results can differ between the sealed sandbox and the browser, much in the same way results can differ between different browser vendors.
 #### Interface
 If you need more freedom for debugging or would like to train a neural network you should investigate using an interface, which's URLs starts with a exclamation mark (`!`).
 The main difference between an [Interface](https://github.com/AlgorithmicGames/Interface-Template) and a [Participant](https://github.com/AlgorithmicGames/Participant-Template) is that interfaces opens up a separate web page and sidestep all participant's restrictions.
 The main use case for interfaces is to get better insight during a running match, for example by allowing Human vs Participant and even Human vs Human matches.
 #### Break before first message